SeokLeeUS/seokleeus.github.io/_posts/2019-05-24-PID-controller.md

 - I noticed it's unstable during cornering with step #16 PID gain, it can be improved with further adjustment.

-- I tried to run twiddle to adjustment parmaeters while running simulation, but it wasn't successful.
+- I tried to run twiddle to adjustment parameters while running simulation, but it wasn't successful.
 I need to revisit twiddle code to see what went wrong.
 Instead, I manually tuned the gain in an order (p gain first, d gain, introduce i gain, then fine tune bit by bit by looking at the performance of the vehicle.)

 ```
 double PID::twiddle(double cte)